Predictive Statistics Shape Emergent World Representations of Grid Walkers: Training Details and Loss Curves

 \subsection{Hyperparameters}

-All hyperparameters were directly taken from \cite{riechersNeuralNetworksLeverage2025}.
-All models are instances of the \texttt{HookedTransformer} architecture from the TransformerLens library \citep{nanda2022transformerlens}, a decoder-only transformer with $L=4$ layers, $H=4$ attention heads, head dimension $d_{\rm head}=32$ (model dimension $d_{\rm model}=128$), MLP width $d_{\rm mlp}=512$ with ReLU activations, and LayerNorm normalization.
-The context window is fixed to $\tau=8$ tokens.
-Training ran for $20\,000$ epochs of $200$ minibatches of size $256$.
-Networks were trained with PyTorch's Adam optimizer with default \texttt{betas}, \texttt{eps} and \texttt{weight\_decay} parameters—$(0.9, 0.999)$, $10^{-8}$ and $0$, respectively—and an initial learning rate of $5\cdot 10^{-5}$.
-This learning rate was adjusted by PyTorch's scheduler \texttt{optim.lr\_scheduler.ReduceLROnPlateau}, with parameters \texttt{factor=0.5}, \texttt{patience=1000}, \texttt{cooldown=200}, \texttt{threshold=1e-6}.
+All models are instances of the \texttt{HookedTransformer} architecture from the TransformerLens library \cite{nanda2022transformerlens}, decoder-only transformers with LayerNorm normalization and ReLU MLP activations.
+We sweep over architectures with $L\in\{1,2\}$ layers and $H\in\{1,2\}$ attention heads, with head dimension $d_{\rm head}\in\{32,64,128\}$; the model dimension is $d_{\rm model}=H\cdot d_{\rm head}$ and the MLP width is $d_{\rm mlp}=4\,d_{\rm model}$.
+One model is trained per configuration.
+The context window is fixed to $K=8$ tokens.
+Training ran for $10\,000$ epochs of $70$ minibatches of size $256$.
+Networks were trained with PyTorch's AdamW optimizer with default \texttt{betas} and \texttt{eps}—$(0.9, 0.999)$ and $10^{-8}$—and zero weight decay.
+The peak learning rate was $10^{-4}$, with a cosine schedule including a $3\%$ warmup that decays to $10\%$ of the peak by the end of training.